citp/privacy-policy-historical/m/ma/mas/mastercam.com.md

 CNC also maintains many of the customer files in a database it uses to conduct regression tests and other tests of later releases of the Mastercam software.

-**Performance Feedback Email Tool**
+**Customer Feedback Program**

-The Mastercam products include an optional feedback tool that, if turned on, sends reliability and usage information to CNC via email or HTTP.
-The feedback tool is turned off unless turned on by the user and it may be turned off and on repeatedly at the option of the user.
-This data is used only for quality and product improvement purposes and helps give CNC an idea of the relative value of various functionalities within its products.
+The Mastercam products include an optional feedback tool that, if turned on, sends basic system and usage information to CNC via the Internet.
+The feedback tool is turned off by default and can only be turned on by the user.
+It may be turned off and on repeatedly at the option of the user through the Help menu, and we may choose to ask again at a future date.
+This data is used only for quality and product improvement purposes and helps give CNC an idea of the relative value of various functionalities within its products along with hardware and software trends in the user community.
 The data does not include any user model data or any information that could be used to re-create models, and is reviewed by CNC in the aggregate.
+All information collected in this program is confidential.

 We hope this policy statement helps you understand CNC practices with respect to your personal and business information.
 If you have any questions or concerns, please contact us as indicated above under the heading **Updating Personal Information and "Opting Out."**